altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 #### Yocto Recipe Creation

-The GSRD 2.0 Yocto project includes a hook to add custom applications.
+The Baseline System Example Design 2.0 Yocto project includes a hook to add custom applications.
 Follow these steps to integrate `uio-bist-uart` into the Yocto build process.

 Create a new recipe by copying the `hello-world` example: